-Women’s bodies and hormones change when they get pregnant and some of those signs could give you an early indication of pregnancy.
-Women can usually easily detect signs like a missed period, frequency of passing urine, morning sickness, fatigue, breast changes, and skin changes.
+A woman’s body goes through many hormonal changes when she gets pregnant and some of those signs could give an early indication of pregnancy.
+The earliest signs of pregnancy are more than a missed period.
+Before taking a pregnancy test women can easily detect signs like fatigue, the frequency of passing urine, morning sickness, breast changes, and skin changes.
 These are pretty good indicators of pregnancy.

 A missed period is one of the most obvious early signs of pregnancy.
 It is definitely a positive indicator for women who otherwise have a perfect menstrual cycle and who are of childbearing age.